Sermonette: Extreme Environmentalism and National Security

 Given 03-Feb-18; 16 minutes

-Charles Whitaker, focusing on Ezekiel 7:14, a chilling description of a summons to battle followed by a cowardly refusal to defend the home country, points out that this prophecy pertains to the nations of modern Israel.
+Ezekiel 7:14 contains a chilling description of a summons to battle followed by a cowardly refusal to defend the home country.
+This prophecy pertains to the nations of modern Israel.
 The descendants of Jacob have spent billions of dollars creating state-of-the-art weapons.
 Ironically, as early as the 1950s, the Rand Corporation advanced wrong-headed proposal for America's "orderly capitulation" in the event of nuclear attack, suggesting that surrender would forestall widescale (and perhaps irreparable) environmental degradation through radiation and nuclear winter.
 Environmental extremists have now burrowed their way into the seats of national policy-making, as evidenced by a top-ranking general who recently boasted—under oath—that he would defy any orders to use nuclear weapons if he felt they were issued contrary to his interpretation of international law.
 Looked at this way, extreme environmentalism, untampered by a thoroughgoing respect for American values and lives, is a clear-and-present danger to national security.
 Knowing of her self-advertised reticence to protect herself, Israel's enemies need not await a period of military weakness to mount a successful attack.
 Attack could come today; Jacob's Trouble could commence tomorrow.